fralau/protein/webdoc/docs/modules.md

 - `env.export` as a decorator for a function you want to make visible in Jinja.
 - `env.filter` as a decorator for a filter function.

-Otherwise, you can also insert directly variables (and functions) into the `env.variables` dictionary.
+Otherwise, you can also load directly variables (and functions) into the `env.variables` dictionary.

 ```python
 """